 2025-09-11 TJS Order denying Sept.
 4 Motion to Withdraw

-2025-10-15 Court Transmission Report, stating incorrectly that Husband had not paid appeal fee
+2025-10-15 incorrect Court Transmission Report, stating that Husband had not paid appeal fee (corrected Oct.
+30)

-*2025-10-31 emails from Wife’s Case 2 Counsel showing Wife had not still produced Wife’s SA signature page (this document is *asterisked because it is not part of the appeal record (having not been generated until after the close of evidence).
-The emails are shown here because they show the expanded harm from the Exhibit S-identified fraud and related ethics violations).
+*2025-10-31 emails from Wife’s Case 2 Counsel showing Wife had still (almost 2 months after the close of evidence) not produced Wife’s SA signature page (this document is *asterisked because, having not been generated until after the close of evidence, it is not in evidence).
+The emails are shown here because they show the expanded harm from the Exhibit S-identified fraud and ethics violations).

-2025-11-03 SCOV (AJW) Order rejecting idea of Amicus input absent Motion for same (despite that SCOV had sought such input sua sponte in 2014 VT 7, the only other RPC 3.1 case it has had).
+2025-11-03 Associate Justice Waples’ Order rejecting idea of Amicus input absent Motion for same (despite that SCOV had sought such input sua sponte in 2014 VT 7, the only other RPC 3.1 case it has had).

-2025-11-07 SCOV (AJW) Order denying Husband’s Nov.
+2025-11-07 Associate Justice Waples Order denying Husband’s Nov.
 4 Motion as to Costs (and directing that it be brought to TJS despite that: (1) TJS was already conflicted; and (2) such a filing risked “ripeness” arguments used by same Superior Court to avoid for years appellate review of dispositive legal issues in Riley).

 2025-12-01 Husband’s (1) Notice that AV is Incomplete, & (2) Emergency Motion for Extension of Time (supplemented Dec.
 1 & Dec.
 2)